Negotiating Child Custody and Access for Clients in Brampton

 Under a sole custody arrangement, one parent retains primary physical custody of their children and time is not evenly split between each parent.
 The parent with sole custody is also in charge of making most major decisions, and is not required to consult the other parent in every instance.
 The parent who does not have sole custody, may face additional restrictions regarding their legal access to their children.
 This includes supervised visits.

-Contact R&S Lawyers for legal advice regarding custody and access arrangements.
+Contact S. Cahill Law for legal advice regarding custody and access arrangements.